 Science Encyclopedia Gales’ Science Encyclopedia offers thousands of topics covering a wide range of scientific subject, and includes numerous images and charts.

 World Book Infofinder offers access to full-text World Book entries and many photographs, maps, and charts.
 A special section on exploring Utah that provides links to applicable encyclopedia articles and information on the state, biographies of important Utahans, and information about the State’s economy and population.
 This online reference resource also includes an atlas and a dictionary.

-World Book Reference Finder provides tools for gathering and using information, including dictionaries, current events from Reuters and PBS, Computer and Web Tutorials, Life Skills, Government Resources and more.
+World Book Reference Center provides tools for gathering and using information, including dictionaries, current events from Reuters and PBS, Computer and Web Tutorials, Life Skills, Government Resources and more.

 Shakespeare for Students Studying Shakespeare?
 With this e-book, you'll have access to critical interpretations of the Bard's greatest works, along with plot summaries and character profiles that help further decode these dramatic masterpieces.

 Novels for Students Reading To Kill a Mockingbird or Tom Sawyer?
 Not sure where to start your paper or how to study for a test on the book?
 Novels for Students includes important historical and background information to some of the most studied titles in literature.
 Read essays, find overviews of themes and plots, and meet a book like never before.

 NoveList Guide to Fiction & Nonfiction Love fiction?
 Find your home here.
 NoveList will help you answer the fundamental question for all readers everywhere: What should I read next?
 Contains lists, reviews, feature articles, and more.
 Search by authors, plot lines, series, reading level, etc., and find out other books you are sure to enjoy.

 OverDrive Download best selling audiobooks, eBooks and videos from OverDrive 24/7 to your PC at home, in the office or from anywhere in the world.
 All you need is your library card to get started.